Shuyuan993/sadawawa/readme.txt

-git is a distrubute systerm
-and very useful
+git is a distrubute systerms iwant to changge this and very useful